openstack/openstack-ansible-os_gnocchi/README.rst

 TODO
 ^^^^
+- Switch to Mysql as default coordinator ala
+- Switch to Swift as default storage
 - Work out the ceilometer config to send metrics to gnocchi for storage.
-- Switch to memcached as default coordinator ala "memcached://localhost:11211?timeout=5" or MySQL as default coordinator
+"memcached://localhost:11211?timeout=5" or MySQL as default coordinator
-- Switch to Swift as default storage
 - Future support in Ceilometer conf: https://review.openstack.org/#/c/253635

 Role Variables